Measuring Retrospective Effectiveness: Are Your Retros Working?

 Declining Engagement

-Symptom: Fewer contributions, lower energy Likely cause: Retrospective fatigue, no visible impact Solution: Vary formats, show impact, address repetition
+Symptom: Fewer contributions, lower energy Likely cause: Retrospective fatigue, no visible impact.
+Only 57% of agile teams run retrospectives every sprint (Scrum.org survey), and declining engagement is a leading reason teams stop.
+Solution: Vary formats, show impact, address repetition

 Same Topics Recurring